Google Cloud integration

 Use the predefined container in Google Cloud

-Our Sinergym container is currently uploaded to the Container Registry as a public image.
+Our Sinergym container is currently uploaded to the Artifact Registry as a public image.
 You can use it locally or on a GCE VM.

 $ docker run -it eu.gcr.io/sinergym/sinergym:latest